German bierhaus in converted Preston bank building could be told 'nein'

 One of the main concerns voiced by environmental health officers is that part of the ground floor of the bank building, which will house the bar, is below a first floor flat.

-The application to the council asks for opening hours of 11am to 1am, seven days a week.
-It also asks for pavement seating in both Adelphi Street and Moor Lane.
+The application to the council asked for opening hours of 11am to 1am, seven days a week.
+It also asked for pavement seating in both Adelphi Street and Moor Lane.